Teen, Parent & Family Psychotherapy

 How We can Help with Child Parent Psychotherapy

 Growing up can be difficult for kids, especially for teenagers and parents.
 Adolescence is a time when kids are starting to figure out who they are and who they want to be.
-However, they are doing this with a great deal of pressure, input and stimuli.
+However, they are doing this with the pressures of all the overwhelming information coming at them from all directions.
 Kids get input from school, peers, family, parents, the community and the many forms of media and social media they are exposed to.
-With this amount of informational overload it’s no wonder that is can sometimes be difficult for kids to figure out who they are and what to accept and what to reject.
-This is the “normal” environment and condition of growing up.
+With this amount of informational overload it’s no wonder that it can sometimes be difficult for kids to figure out who they are and what to accept and what to reject.
+This is the “normal” environment and condition of growing up these days.
 But imagine if there are also other circumstances added to this juggling act?
-So, whether a kid is dealing with family issues, such as divorce, an absentee or substance abusing parent, or other family struggles, learning disabilities or other academic challenges, or sexual or gender identity questions, are just a few of the additional challenges that kids can face, as they navigate adolescence.
+So, whether a kid is dealing with family issues, such as divorce, an absentee or substance abusing parent, or other family struggles, learning disabilities or other academic challenges, or sexual or gender identity questions, or any of the additional situational or environmental challenges that kids can face, they are doing this while also navigating the developmental aspects of adolescence.

-We are here to help you, your family and your child.
-We offer child parent psychotherapy, as well as family therapy, to help kids, parents and families figure out what is working and is not working, to improve the lives of everyone in the family.
-With over 30 years of experience, we can work directly with kids to help them sort out and address what is going on for them, and help them progress in their development.
+I am here to help you, your family and your child.
+As a therapist that focuses on teens for over 30 years, I have had extensive experience and training helping kids and parents address these issues; supporting kids and parents navigate these challenges.
+I can work directly with kids to help them sort out and address what is going on for them, and help them progress in their development.
 For parents we can help you better understand the needs of your child and be the parent you want and need to be to your child.
-We get that just as growing up is challenging to the young person, so is being a parent through that process.
-Parenting can bring up many unresolved childhood and relationship issues for parents, and we are here to help parents make sense of this and address the things that may be in the way of being the parent you can be.
-We also work with family members together, helping them communicate, hear and care for each other, so that family life and relationships can be improved.
-This includes adult family members and siblings.
+I get that just as growing up is challenging to the young person, so is being a parent through that process.
+Parenting can bring up many unresolved childhood and relationship issues for parents, and I am here to help parents make sense of this and address the things that may be in the way of being the parent you can be.

-Please call us to start getting help for you and your family today.
+Please call me to start getting help for you and your family today.